 By Russ and Tiña De Maris

-Here’s another reminder from the Darwin Award files.
+Here’s another lesson from the Darwin Award files.
 A 79-year-old RVer in St. Amant, La., had a problem with his motorhome.
 Somewhere there was a gas leak, and he just needed to find it.
-You know the rest of the story — take out a cigarette lighter, strike off a flame, and KABOOM!
+You know the rest of the story—take out a cigarette lighter, strike off a flame, and KABOOM!
 While the RVer only flew 20 feet, some of his motorhome rocketed off nearly five times as far, damaging three nearby homes.

-So, for the record, kids, how do we check for gas leaks?
+So, for the record.
+How do we check for gas leaks?

 Commercial: Camco makes a liquid gas leak spray solution, and it comes in its own little spray bottle.
 It’ll fit in your toolbox or junk drawer.
 It works the same way as the old faithful brew.